The CMMC Compliance Command Center

 A Definitive Guide for Defense Contractors

-- Your CMMC status can give you a competitive advantage when bidding on contracts from mid-2025—or prevent you from bidding at all
+- By mid-2025, your CMMC status can give you a competitive advantage when bidding on DoD contracts—or prevent you from bidding at all

-- Meeting the controls required for CMMC has the potential to impact your entire IT setup—and hit your employees’ productivity if you get it wrong
+- Meeting the security requirements needed for CMMC certification has the potential to impact your entire IT setup—and hit your employees’ productivity if you get it wrong

-- Obtaining trusted advisory and assessment services, an IT toolset tailored to your organization, and documenting procedures takes time but will improve your security posture and provide the DIB, and your prime, the assurance they require
+- Obtaining trusted advisory and assessor services, an IT toolset tailored to your organization, and documenting procedures takes time but will improve your information security and provide the DIB, and your prime, with the assurance they require

 - Holding off too long may put you at the back of a long line, waiting for auditor availability, and limit your ability to bid on contracts

-We’ve broken this guide out to match the different stages an organization goes through on its CMMC journey, and mapped out the most common questions they have at each stage.
+We’ve structured this guide into steps to match the different stages an organization goes through on its CMMC journey, and mapped out the most common questions companies have at each stage.

 Who We Are